 Through a grant from the Endeavor Foundation, airfare (up to a cap), ground transportation in Morocco, lodging, and meals will be covered.
 Students will be responsible for visa fees, some meals, and incidentals.

 Each student must bring a project to the seminar.
 The student must have a clear and significant leadership role in the project.
 The project may be in progress (but not close to completion) or one that has been approved and will begin within the academic year following the seminar (2020-21).

-The project may be in the areas of civic engagement, service-learning, or social or business entrepreneurship, and may be initiated by the student, by the school's service learning or entrepreneurship offices, or by an entity external to the student’s school.
+The project may be in the areas of civic engagement, service-learning, or social or business entrepreneurship.
+The project may be initiated by the student, by the school’s service learning or entrepreneurship offices, or by an entity external to the student’s school.

 Ideally, the project is targeted at the local community (or beyond), but campus-focused projects will also be considered.
 Strong preference will be given to projects relatable to one or more of the UN Sustainable Development Goals.

 Invited students must commit to doing preparatory work

 - Project status – It is expected that students have a clear project proposal and have already begun their projects or have at least been in planning conversations with working groups/organizations that will participate in the project.